splunk-soar-connectors/mssentinel/README.md

 summary.total_objects_successful | numeric |  |   1

 ## action: 'get incident alerts'
-Gets all alerts for an incident
+Get all alerts for an incident

 Type: **investigate**
 Read only: **True**